-Visiting at all North Wales hospitals is currently suspended to help prevent the spread of COVID-19.
+Visiting at all North Wales hospitals is currently restricted to help prevent the spread of COVID-19.

 Further details can be found here.

 The Health Board has an open hospital visiting policy in place.